Lijp411/City-BIS/README.md

 ## Building Instance Extraction
   To automatically assign instance-level building IDs, you can use the SI-DVDC method, and the code to be released soon.

-## Contact us
+## 🔦 Contact us
+  If you find this repo helpful, please give us a star.
 For any questions, please contact us via lijp57@mail2.sysu.edu.cn.